 \section{Avalanche Photodiode Array Detector}

 Conventionally, tweezer array experiments rely on either single-pixel Single Photon Avalanche Diode detectors (SPADs), or on intensified or electron-multiplying CCD cameras as detectors.
 Recently sCMOS cameras have also been investigated \cite{Picken2016}.
 Single-pixel SPADs have the advantage of true photon counting and nanosecond time resolution, making them useful for experiments in quantum optics, but are difficult to scale to large numbers of traps.
-Conversely, CCD or sCMOS cameras have higher noise and relatively slow frame rates, but enable the simultaneous readout of arrays containing thousands of trap if required.
+Conversely, CCD or sCMOS cameras have higher noise and relatively slow frame rates, but enable the simultaneous readout of arrays containing thousands of traps if required.

 In this paper we follow a different approach, based on a commercially available SPAD array detector (Micro Photon Devices SPC3).
 The array consists of $64 \times 32$ pixels, each of which is an independent SPAD \cite{Bronzi2014}.
 Independent counters are provided for each pixel that return the number of detected photons within the gated exposure time, which may be as short as 1.5~ns.
 Full-frame readout of the camera is possible at $9.6 \times 10^4$ frames per second.
 The measured dark count distribution is shown in Fig.~\ref{fig:fig2}(a), with $>95\%$ of the pixels having a dark count below 100~s$^{-1}$.
-The measured quantum efficiency at 461 nm is 36(2)$\%$.
-Compared to CCD or sCMOS technology (see \cite{Picken2016} for a useful comparison), the SPAD array detector is limited by shot noise rather than readout noise or dark count, providing signal-to-noise ratio of 1.9 at 461~nm (for 10 incident photons per pixel).
-Despite a lower quantum efficiency, this compares favourably with EMCCD and sCMOS cameras, while enabling a high readout speed.
-The sensitivity and low noise of this detector is an important factor in our ability to detect single atoms with our reduced NA.
-As we show in section \ref{sec:nri}, the fast readout enables real-time monitoring of the trap occupancy with sub-millisecond resolution for deterministic loading protocols.
+The measured quantum efficiency at 461 nm is 36(2)$\%$ and the signal-to-noise ratio is 1.9 at 461~nm (for 10 incident photons per pixel).
+Compared to CCD or sCMOS technology (see \cite{Picken2016} for a useful comparison), the SPAD array detector has the edge for short exposures and low numbers of detected photons, where EMCCD and sCMOS cameras are limited by readout noise.
+However, as the exposure time (and number of photons) increases, the higher quantum efficiency and lower dark count rate of EMCCD and sCMOS cameras ultimately wins out.
+However, the SPAD camera still retains the advantages of fast gating and readout.